windows7lake/ll_dropdown_menu/README.md

-final TextStyle headerTextStyle; // Text style of the drop-down menu header component final TextStyle headerActiveTextStyle; // Text style when the drop-down menu header component is selected final double headerIconSize; // The icon size of the drop-down menu header component final double headerActiveIconSize; //The icon size when the drop-down menu header component is selected final Color headerIconColor; // The icon color of the drop-down menu header component final Color headerActiveIconColor; //The icon color when the drop-down menu header component is selected final Decoration? headerItemDecoration; // Decorator for the sub-items of the drop-down menu header component, used to set background color, borders, etc. final Decoration? headerActiveItemDecoration; // The decorator of the child item when the drop-down menu header component is selected, used to set the background color, border, etc. final EdgeInsetsGeometry headerItemMargin; // Margins of the sub-items of the drop-down menu header component
+final TextStyle headerTextStyle; // Text style of the drop-down menu header component final TextStyle headerActiveTextStyle; // Text style when the drop-down menu header component is selected final double headerIconSize; // The icon size of the drop-down menu header component final double headerActiveIconSize; // The icon size when the drop-down menu header component is selected final Color headerIconColor; // The icon color of the drop-down menu header component final Color headerActiveIconColor; // The icon color when the drop-down menu header component is selected final Decoration? headerItemDecoration; // Decorator for the sub-items of the drop-down menu header component, used to set background color, borders, etc. final Decoration? headerActiveItemDecoration; // The decorator of the child item when the drop-down menu header component is selected, used to set the background color, border, etc. final EdgeInsetsGeometry headerItemMargin; // Margins of the sub-items of the drop-down menu header component